Micpri/micpri.github.io/_posts/2021-08-06-Webscrape_Metjobs.md

 I chose to scrape 13 years worth of job adverts from [metjobs][metjobs] (mid 2003-2016), a fantastic ever updating UK based job mailing list for environmental scientists archived online.

-My logic here was to not only learn a new technique or two i.e. web scraping and natural language processing (NLP), but also find out some trends in my specific job market
+My logic here was to not only learn a new technique or two i.e. web scraping and natural language processing (NLP), but also find out some trends in my specific job market.

 # Web Scraping